-Commission staff worked in 2009 with the State and local governments within the Milwaukee Urbanized Area, to prioritize and submit to the Wisconsin Department of Transportation a list of eligible potential projects to receive American Recovery and Reinvestment Act Federal Highway Administration Transportation Enhancement Program funds.
-The Commission staff identified the distribution of Federal Transit Administration (FTA) Section 5307/5340 formula program funds among the four formally designated recipients in the Milwaukee urbanized area-Milwaukee, Ozaukee, Washington, and Waukesha Counties.
+In 2009 the Commission staff identified the distribution of Federal Transit Administration (FTA) Section 5307/5340 formula program funds among the four formally designated recipients in the Milwaukee urbanized area-Milwaukee, Ozaukee, Washington, and Waukesha Counties.
 The funds were distributed among the designated recipients/transit operators based on annual transit ridership and service data-revenue vehicle miles of transit service, revenue vehicle hours of transit service, revenue passengers, and passenger miles-reported by each transit operator to the Federal Transit Administration and the Wisconsin Department of Transportation, with 25 percent of the urbanized area apportionment distributed using each criterion.
 The same methodology was used to distribute to Milwaukee area transit operators for FTA Section 5337 and 5339 formula funds allocated to the Milwaukee urbanized area.
-This process was used again in 2015 to distribute FTA 5307/5340, 5337, and 5339 formula funds.
+This process was used again in 2016 to distribute FTA 5307/5340, 5337, and 5339 formula funds.

 In 2014, the Commission staff, working with Milwaukee urbanized area transit operators, developed a process to evaluate and recommend projects for FTA Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program funding allocated to the Milwaukee urbanized area.
 The process was used to recommend projects that same year for rear 2013 FTA 5310 funding.
-This process was again used in 2015 to distribute FTA 5310 funding.
+This process was again used in 2016 to distribute FTA 5310 funding.

 The Commission staff completed work on the development of a revised process to evaluate, prioritize, and recommend candidate projects for Federal Surface Transportation Program - Milwaukee Urbanized Area (STP-M) funding.
-This process would serve to improve pavement conditions of county and local arterial streets and highways, with priority given to routes with greater use measured by number of automobiles and transit riders travel along the length of the project on an average weekday, and the length and function of the roadway facility.
+This process would serve to improve pavement conditions of county and local arterial streets and highways, with priority given to routes with greater use measured by number of automobiles and transit riders travel along the length of the project on an average weekday, and the connectivity and function of the roadway facility.
 In the case of capacity expansion projects (widenings and new facilities), priority would as well be given based on the level of existing congestion and average crash rate, along with the job/housing balance in a community and the extent of transit service in a community, as recommended in the adopted regional housing plan.
 This process was used in 2013 for the evaluation of candidate projects for years 2015-2018 STP-M funding.
 In 2015 this process was reevaluated and considered by the Advisory Committee on Transportation System Planning and Programming for the Milwaukee Urbanized Area and used with modest revisions to evaluate candidate projects for years 2019-2020 STP-M Funding.